Kuzmin-Dmitry/storyshow-generator/README.md

     attempts to locate a common system font and otherwise falls back to MoviePy's default.

+The script prefers a bundled virtual environment at `.venv` for importing MoviePy so a newer release can be used without affecting the system Python.
+Install requirements with `pip install -r requirements.txt` inside `.venv` or globally.

 Subtitles are generated automatically by splitting the text into sentences and distributing them across the audio duration.